 Better Sleep

 A good night’s sleep is essential for baby’s growth and development.
 Air conditioning can regulate the room temperature and create an environment for deep and restful sleep.
-Babies wake up due to discomfort caused by heat or cold and a stable cool temperature can minimize these disruptions.
+Maintaining the right temperature not only promotes deep sleep but also supports healthy sleep patterns in babies.
+A cool environment helps babies sleep longer and more soundly by minimizing disruptions caused by discomfort from heat or cold.

 Comfortable Environment for Feeding